bareos/bareos/manuals/en/developers/pluginAPI.md

 ------------------------------------

 In general, there are three ways that plugins are called.
-The first way, is when a particular event is detected in Bacula, it will transfer control to each plugin that is loaded in turn informing the plugin of the event.
+The first way, is when a particular event is detected in Bareos, it will transfer control to each plugin that is loaded in turn informing the plugin of the event.
 This is very similar to how a <span>**RunScript**</span>
 works, and the events are very similar.
-Once the plugin gets control, it can interact with Bacula by getting and setting Bacula variables.
+Once the plugin gets control, it can interact with Bareos by getting and setting Bareos variables.
 In this way, it behaves much like a RunScript.
-Currently very few Bacula variables are defined, but they will be implemented as the need arises, and it is very extensible.
+Currently very few Bareos variables are defined, but they will be implemented as the need arises, and it is very extensible.